One Medical

-1Life Healthcare, Inc. (doing business as One Medical) is a San Francisco-based chain of primary healthcare clinics.
-One Medical is a membership-based primary care service with in-person care and online resources, including a mobile app.
-In February 2023, it was acquired by Amazon.
+Amazon One Medical is a primary care health service provided by Amazon with in-person care and online resources, including a mobile app.
+Founded by 1Life Healthcare, Inc. in 2007, it was acquired by Amazon in February 2023 and incorporated in to the company's Prime membership offerings.

 History

 One Medical was founded by Tom Lee in 2007.
 The company grew from a single San Francisco clinic to more than 72 locations across the United States, including 29 clinics in the greater San Francisco Bay Area.
-1Life Healthcare, Inc. serves as an administrative and managerial services company for physican-owned professional corporations (PCs).
+1Life Healthcare, Inc. serves as an administrative and managerial services company for physician-owned professional corporations.

 In 2017, Amir Rubin succeeded Tom Lee as CEO of One Medical.
 In 2018, The Carlyle Group invested $350 million in the company.
-One Medical is also backed by Google's parent company Alphabet Inc.
+One Medical was also backed by Google's parent company Alphabet Inc.

 On January 31, 2020, One Medical began trading on the Nasdaq stock exchange.

 During the early stages of vaccine distribution, One Medical was accused of administering the COVID-19 vaccine to ineligible patients in several states.
-This resulted in a congressional investigation.
-The Congressional investigation concluded that One Medical sought to use its access to COVID vaccines for financial gain, by pushing those looking for vaccines towards its own paid memberships, and that it provided early access vaccines to those with insider connections at the company.
+This resulted in a Congressional investigation.
+The investigation concluded that One Medical sought to use its access to COVID vaccines for financial gain, by pushing those looking for vaccines towards its own paid memberships, and that it provided early access vaccines to those with insider connections at the company.

 In September 2021, One Medical acquired Iora Health.

+In 2024, Amazon's then-other healthcare offering Amazon Clinic was integrated with One Medical to become its pay-per-visit services.

 Acquisition by Amazon

 In July 2022, it was announced that Amazon, Inc. agreed to acquire One Medical for about $3.9 billion in an all-cash deal.
 Prior to the announcement, pharmacy chain CVS Health had also bid for the company.
 Amazon formally acquired One Medical on February 22, 2023.

+In November 2023, Amazon began offering discounted One Medical memberships to Amazon Prime customers.

 Reaction

 Following news of the acquisition, several commentators and public advocacy groups expressed concern that the deal would harm patient privacy.
 U.S. Senator Josh Hawley, a Republican from Missouri, urged the Federal Trade Commission (FTC) to scrutinize the deal.

-Oregon's health agency, the Oregon Health Authority (OHA), was empowered to assess the deal as there were five One Medical clinics operating in the state as of 2022.
+Oregon's health agency, the Oregon Health Authority (OHA) was empowered to assess the deal as there were five One Medical clinics operating in the state as of 2022.
 In December 2022, the OHA ultimately concluded in its preliminary review of the acquisition that the acquisition would not lead to a substantial reduction in affordable healthcare in the state.
 As such, the OHA approved the acquisition.

+In 2023, One Medical was listed as a sponsor of Tru Con, an annual conference of the Truman Center, a national security think tank.